-- (3) The applicant's current residence, business, [and] mailing, and email addresses; - (4) The date and place of [any] a conviction of [a penal crime;] any felony, or a misdemeanor related to the qualifications, functions, or duties of a notary public or involving fraud, false statements or omissions, wrongful taking of property, bribery, perjury, forgery, counterfeiting, extortion, or a conspiracy to commit any of these offenses; - (5) Proof that the applicant is a United States citizen, a United States national, or an alien authorized to work in the United States; [and] - (7) Proof that the applicant is a resident of the State; - (8) Proof that the applicant has executed an official surety bond that has been approved by a judge of the circuit court; - (9) Any other information the attorney general may require to investigate the applicant's qualifications for a notary public commission.

-(c) When an application is made for a commission as a government notary public, the application shall be accompanied by a letter of justification from the head of every department (which includes any department, board, commission, bureau, or establishment of the United States, the State, or any political subdivision thereof) where the applicant is employed and shall designate the applicant to perform, without charge, the services of a notary public in all matters of business pertaining to the business of the governmental entity employing the applicant.

-[(d) Each applicant shall have the application properly notarized by a notary public currently commissioned in this State.]
-[Eff 5/5/08; comp 3/12/15; am and comp] (Auth: HRS §§28-10.8, 456-1.5, 456-2, 456-5, 456-8, 456-23) (Imp: HRS §§456-1, 456-9, 456-18, 456-24)
+- (3) The applicant's current residence, business, mailing, and email addresses; - (4) The date and place of a conviction of any felony, or a misdemeanor related to the qualifications, functions, or duties of a notary public or involving fraud, false statements or omissions, wrongful taking of property, bribery, perjury, forgery, counterfeiting, extortion, or a conspiracy to commit any of these offenses; - (5) Proof that the applicant is a United States citizen, a United States national, or an alien authorized to work in the United States; - (6) Proof of the applicant's identity by a current government-issued photo identification; and - (7) Proof that the applicant is a resident of the State; - (8) Proof that the applicant has executed an official surety bond that has been approved by a judge of the circuit court; - (9) Any other information the attorney general may require to investigate the applicant's qualifications for a notary public commission. - (c) When an application is made for a commission as a government notary public, the application shall be accompanied by a letter of justification from the head of every department (which includes any department, board, commission, bureau, or establishment of the United States, the State, or any political subdivision thereof) where the applicant is employed and shall designate the applicant to perform, without charge, the services of a notary public in all matters of business pertaining to the business of the governmental entity employing the applicant.
+[Eff 5/5/08; comp 3/12/15; am and comp FEB 2 7 2022] (Auth: HRS §§28-10.8, 456-1.5, 456-2, 456-5, 456-8, 456-23) (Imp: HRS §§456-1, 456-9, 456-18, 456-24)

-§5-11-22 Action on application. (a) Unless otherwise provided by law, the attorney general shall take the following actions within [one year] six months after the filing of a complete application for a commission:

-- If the attorney general deems appropriate, conduct an investigation of the applicant; and - (2) After completing any necessary investigation, provide written notification to the applicant of the [decision regarding] status of the application for a commission.
-If the application is denied, written notification of the denial shall state the reason for denying the application and shall inform the applicant of the right to a hearing in accordance with chapter 91, HRS, and chapter 5-1.
+- §5-11-22 Action on application. (a) Unless otherwise provided by law, the attorney general shall take the following actions within six months after the filing of a complete application for a commission: - (1) If the attorney general deems appropriate, conduct an investigation of the applicant; and - investigation, provide written notification to the applicant of the status of the application for a commission.
+If the application is denied, written notification of the denial shall state the reason for denying the application and shall inform the applicant of the right to a hearing in accordance with chapter 91, HRS, and chapter 5-1. - §5-11-23 Application for renewal of notary public commission. (a) Each notary public shall be responsible for timely renewing the notary public's commission and satisfying the renewal requirements provided by law.
+A completed renewal application received by the attorney general within sixty calendar days prior to the expiration of the notary public's current commission shall be considered timely filed. - (b) At the time of commission renewal, each notary public shall submit a completed renewal application, pay all applicable fees, and comply with any other requirement provided by law.

-(b) An application may be considered abandoned if the application is not completed and the required documents and other information are not submitted to the attorney general within ninety days from the date the application is first filed with the attorney general.
-The attorney general shall not be required to act on any abandoned application, and the abandoned application may be destroyed by the attorney general.
-[Eff 5/5/08; comp 3/12/15; am and comp

-] (Auth: HRS §§28-10.8, 456-1.5, 456-8, 456-22) (Imp: HRS §§28-10.8, 91-13.5, 456-8, 456-24)

-§5-11-23 Application for renewal of notary public commission. (a) Each notary public shall be responsible for timely renewing the notary public's commission and satisfying the renewal requirements provided by law.
-A completed renewal application received by the attorney general [before or on the notary public's current date of] within sixty calendar days prior to the expiration of the notary public's current commission shall be considered timely filed.

-(b) At the time of commission renewal, each notary public shall submit a completed renewal application, pay all applicable fees, and comply with any other requirement provided by law.

 (c) The failure to timely renew a commission, the failure to pay all applicable fees, the dishonoring of any check upon first deposit, or the failure to comply with any other requirement may cause the commission to be automatically forfeited.

-[(d) Each applicant shall have the renewal application properly notarized by a notary public, other than the applicant, currently commissioned in this State.]
-[Eff 5/5/08; comp 3/12/15; am and comp] (Auth: HRS §§28-10.8, 456-1.5, 456-8, 456-23) (Imp: HRS §§456-1, 456-24)
+[Eff 5/5/08; comp 3/12/15; am and comp FEB 2 7 2022] (Auth: HRS §§28-10.8, 456-1.5, 456-8, 456-23) (Imp: HRS §§456-1, 456-24)